ditsmod/ditsmod/README.md

 Ditsmod began development in 2020, also inspired by Angular v2+.
 I literally extracted Angular’s Dependency Injection module v4.4.7, which became the backbone of the future **Ditsmod** framework.

-For those who are not familiar with Angular, I will try to explain the basic concepts borrowed from this framework in a simplified form.
+For those who are not familiar with Angular, I will try to explain the basic concepts DI borrowed from this framework in a simplified form.
 Let's consider the following example:

 ```ts
 class Service1 {}